 The formulas we use are very optimistic for ultramarathons.
-But we can’t change that – the formulas are simple.
-We try to counteract this with our “basic endurance”.
-In other words: Only those who run the necessary kilometres will be able to reach the marathon prognosis.
+We try to counteract this with our “marathon shape”.
+In other words: Only those who run the necessary kilometers will be able to reach the marathon prognosis.

-Assuming one only has 144 % of this ominous “basic endurance”, the VO2max would be multiplied by 0.5.
+Assuming one only has 144 % of this ominous “marathon shape”, the VO2max would be multiplied by 0.5.

-How the basic endurance is calculated can be displayed in the extra window “How are these values calculated” (magic wand as icon).
-The specifications for the long run and the weekly kilometres are based on the current VO2max and are derived as a rule of thumb from typical marathon training plans.
+How the marathon shape is calculated can be displayed in the extra window “How are these values calculated” (magic wand as icon).
+The specifications for the long run and the weekly kilometers are based on the current VO2max and are derived as a rule of thumb from typical marathon training plans.

-The influence of basic endurance could be reduced slightly by increasing the factor of weekly kilometres in the configuration under “Basic endurance” (must be between 0.00 and 1.00, e.g. 0.80).
+The influence of marathon shape could be reduced slightly by increasing the factor of weekly kilometers in the configuration under “Marathon shape” (must be between 0.00 and 2.00, e.g. 0.80).

 Other models are the best remedies.
 But they all depend on past competitions and not on the current training.
 Robert Bock’s model is most suitable for ultra-races because it calculates a “fatigue factor” from two actual results.